jorgego11/fabric-to-IBP-migration/migrateOrganizations/README.md

 ## The Source Network

 To better describe the migration process we will use a real HL Fabric sample network based on this open source repo https://github.com/APGGroeiFabriek/PIVT
+Additional support about how to setup this sample network is [here](READSOURCE-NET.md)

 ![sourceNetwork](img/sourceNetwork.png)